mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

   - actions that an object can perform
   - exposed by the instance methods defined in the class
   - behaviour is shared
+- While objects encapsulate state in the form of instance variables, classes encapsulate and exposes behaviors in the form of instance methods.

 ### Objects